To document Aboriginal descent you need to have a sequence of records going back from you to an identified Aboriginal person.

 Finishing

-- The State Archivist may issue a statement of lineage.
-This letter outlines a direct line of descent, based solely on records held by the State Library and Archives of Tasmania.’
+The State Archivist may issue a statement of lineage.
+This statement outlines a direct line of descent based on records held by the State Library and Archives of Tasmania.
+To request a statement of lineage:

-- Complete the research enquiry form – in your enquiry, state that you are requesting a lineage letter.
-Include any research and family records you have – these documents can be uploaded with your enquiry.
+- Complete the research enquiry form – note in your enquiry that you are requesting a lineage letter.